Blog/News/Immigration/Legal Avenues

 4| Permit ‘dual-intent’ for student visas

-Congress should pass legislation designating student visas (e.g. F-1) as “dual-intent,” similar to H-1B visas, allowing students to enter on a student visa even if they plan on remaining in the country after graduation.
+Congress should pass legislation designating F-1 student visas as “dual-intent,” similar to H-1B visas, allowing students to enter on a temporary student visa even if they plan to remain in the U.S. and seek permanent residency in the future.

 Current immigration law prohibits international students from being granted a visa if they believe they demonstrate “immigration intent,” meaning that immigration officers are supposed to deny a prospective student their visa if they believe the student is intending to remain in the country after their visa expires upon the completion of their studies.
 Theoretically, this ensures that students are only being admitted for the purpose of their visa, which is to study; however, this policy directly undermines the goal of retaining these students after graduation.
 It’s silly to pretend that students don’t want to stay, or that we don’t want and need them to.